Pay & employment

 For members:

-You can find full details of the FDF’s positions on the ERB.
-This will be regularly updated as policy developments progress.
+Members can find full details of the FDF’s positions on the Employment Rights Bill here.

 Further information